izikeros/blog/content/posts/notes/fin_trading_algorithms_algotrading_crypto.md

 ---
-title: Trading algorithms and trading strategies
+Category: note
-date: 2022-06-27
+Date: '2022-06-27'
-modified: 2022-06-27
+Modified: '2023-07-12'
-status: published
+Slug: trading-algorithms
-tags: finance/algotrading, finance/crypto, algorithm, trading, strategies, finance
+Status: published
-summary: This note contains a collection of trading algorithms or links to algorithms
+Summary: This note contains a collection of trading algorithms or links to algorithms
-slug: trading-algorithms
+Tags: finance/algotrading, finance/crypto, algorithm, trading, strategies, finance
-category: note
+Title: Trading Algorithms and Trading Strategies
 citation_needed: true
 ---
 This note contains a collection of trading algorithms or links to algorithms